-- Attendance (Theory, Practicals)

-Assignments on entire syllabus

-SCILAB Practicals

-10 marks

-10 marks

-- 4. Remaining questions will be randomly selected from all the modules.

-- 5. Weightage of each module will be proportional to number of respective lecture mentioned in the syllabus.
+- 1. Attendance (Theory, Practicals) 05 marks - 2.
+Assignments on entire syllabus - 10 marks 10 marks - 3.
+SCILAB Practicals - 4.
+Remaining questions will be randomly selected from all the modules. - 5.
+Weightage of each module will be proportional to number of respective lecture mentioned in the syllabus.